felixge/depmake/Readme.md

 depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a simple tar file.
-This file can be used to extract and run your app on any system (of the same kernel / architecture).
+The resulting archive can be used to extract and run your app on any system (of the same kernel / architecture).

 depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to contain deployable archives.